 Seagrasses are submerged flowering plants found in shallow marine waters all around the coasts of Scotland, from the great firths of the east, to the sea lochs and islands of the west.
 There are two true species of seagrass in Scotland (Eelgrass and Dwarf eelgrass).
 The underwater meadows that seagrass form provide essential habitats for a number of different species, including important nursery grounds fish species such as Atlantic Cod, Herring and Whiting.
 Seagrass meadows are a Priority Marine Featureunder the UK Post-2010 Biodiversity Framework.
 They are protected in 26 locations around Scotland, within Marine Protected Areas, but have been subject to significant historic loss and remained threatened.

-2. Ensure the Scottish Biodiversity Strategy is fully implemented.
+- Ensure the Scottish Biodiversity Strategy is fully implemented.

-4. Advocate for the improvement of our knowledge on the distribution, health and enhancement potential of seagrass meadows.
+- Advocate for the improvement of our knowledge on the distribution, health and enhancement potential of seagrass meadows.

-Lack of data on extent and distribution of seagrass sites.
+- Lack of data on extent and distribution of seagrass sites.

-Physical damage from anchoring, poorly designed mooring systems, dredging and mobile fishing gear.
+- Physical damage from anchoring, poorly designed mooring systems, dredging and mobile fishing gear.

-Direct pollution from urban, industrial and agricultural water run-off affecting growth and distribution.
+- Direct pollution from urban, industrial and agricultural water run-off affecting growth and distribution.